Hor States: Qing Dynasty (17th–20th centuries)

 The official in Nyarong provided means for Lhasa to directly intervene in Kham, which led to increasing tension between Lhasa and Qing officials.
 In 1883, a dispute arise when the Draggo ruler Wangchen Dradul decided to have his son married to the daughter of the Trokyap ruler, instead of Trehor.
 Trehor allied with Khangsar and Beri to attack Draggo, which had the support of Mazur and the Lhasa official in Nyarong.
 When Trehor forces besieged the Draggo residence, Qing Chinese troops intervened to stop the conflict.

 Wangchen Dradul of Draggo died in 1893.
 Despite intentions to be succeeded by his younger son, his elder son Tashi Wanggyal seized the throne.
 Previously, Tashi Wanggyal was adopted by the Mazur family and already gained the throne of Mazur, thus uniting the two crowns.
 Draggo soon attacked and defeated Trehor.
 This time, Draggo was supported by Mazur, Chakla, Beri, Khangsar, as well as the Qing Dynasty, while Trehor was supported by the Lhasa official in Nyarong.

 The Sichuan governor general Lu Chuanlin strongly advocated to expel the Lhasa official in Nyarong, in order to establish direct Chinese rule in Kham.
-He sent forces to takeover Nyarong, Trehor and Draggo in 1896, but he was forced to abort his centralization plans by higher authorities upon the petition of the 13th Dalai Lama.
+He sent forces to take over Nyarong, Trehor and Draggo in 1896, but he was forced to abort his centralization plans by higher authorities upon the petition of the 13th Dalai Lama.

 In the early 1900s, Zhao Erfeng began another series of centralization reforms in Kham.
 In April 1911, he revoked the Tusi titles and seals of all Hor rulers, but further centralisation reforms were halted due to the breakout of the Xinhai Revolution.